 - 1. Speed bumps will have a height of 1 cm or less and be white.
 When the speed bump is placed over any black line, the overlap between the speed bump and the black line will be colored black.
 The organizers will fix speed bumps on the floor. - 2.
+Speed bumps may also be placed anywhere in the evacuation zone.
+Speed bumps in evacuation zone are not scored. - 3.
 Debris will have a maximum height of 3 mm.
 The organizers will not fix it to the floor.
-The debris consists of small materials such as toothpicks, small wooden dowels, etc. - 3.
+The debris consists of small materials such as toothpicks, small wooden dowels, etc. - 4.
 Obstacles may include bricks, blocks, weights, and other large, heavy items.
-Obstacles will be at least 15 cm high and can be fixed to the floor. - 4.
-An obstacle will not occupy more than one line or tile. - 5.
+Obstacles will be at least 15 cm high and can be fixed to the floor. - 5.
+An obstacle will not occupy more than one line or tile. - 6.
 A robot is expected to navigate around obstacles.
 The robot may move obstacles, but obstacles may be very heavy or fixed to the floor.
-Obstacles will remain where they were moved to, even if that prevents the robot from proceeding. - 6.
-Obstacles will not be placed closer than 25 cm from the edge of the field (including edges of tiles that are elevated by ramps) and inclined tiles. - 7.
+Obstacles will remain where they were moved to, even if that prevents the robot from proceeding. - 7.
+Obstacles will not be placed closer than 25 cm from the edge of the field (including edges of tiles that are elevated by ramps) and inclined tiles. - 8.
 In the evacuation zone, obstacles may be placed anywhere with a minimum of 10 cm clearance from the wall.
 Obstacles in the evacuation zone are not scored.